warpfork/go-testmark/README.md

 Testmark data is contained in a markdown codeblock -- you know, the things that start and end with triple-backticks.

+Testmark data is labled by a markdown comment.

+This means you can easily embed large blocks of data in a markdown file, and give them whatever label is appropriate, and do this seamlessly in a document you're also writing for a human audience.

+This makes for great development of test fixtures, specs, and documentation, all in one.

 ### testmark format by example

 You see markdown code blocks all the time.
 They render like this: